 Evening.
 Check out the Calendar of Events to see what might be going on when you are here.
 Monday nights you can be part of a live radio show, WoodSongs Old Time Radio hour.
 On Wednesdays, hear Bluegrass Music at the performance space at ArtsPlace.
-Take a carriage ride, catch a movie at the Kentucky Theatre or hit one of the downtown night spots.
+Take a stroll in Triangle Park, catch a movie at the Kentucky Theatre or hit one of the downtown night spots.
 Don't have the Seabiscuit book yet?
 Head over to Joseph Beth Booksellers at Lexington Green, one of the largest bookstores in the Southeast.
 They are open till 10 p.m.
 Monday through Friday, 11 p.m. on Friday and Saturday.

 Keeneland Race Course.
 Santa Anita and Saratoga race tracks both star as themselves, but any time you see Baltimore's Pimlico on screen, it's actually Lexington's own Keeneland Race Course.
 Head out to Keeneland early in the morning, 7 am is good, and you can watch horses working out on the track.
 Imagine the stands filled with 4,200 extras in period clothing to film the pivotal match race between War Admiral and Seabiscuit.
 (Universal studio took over an empty Lexington warehouse, the Wilkerson Building, to house all the costumes.)
 Don't have breakfast before you set off, wait and take advantage of the hearty, inexpensive breakfast at the track kitchen.
 It's not just for the trainers and jockeys; you are welcome too.